 Here is a “smart” feature rich baby monitor that claims to be safe.
 I obviously have some serious concerns and almost did not list it here.
-The problem is it blasts the wifi radiation in the house, just claims do not do so directly at the baby.
-(I would want to get a High Frequency Analyser meter so that I could test the radiation out for myself.)
+The problem is it blasts the WiFi radiation in the house, just claims do not do so directly at the baby.
+(I would want to get a High Frequency Analyzer meter so that I could test the radiation out for myself.)

 This model has smart features without the harmful DECT technology.
 And it has video recording.
 The data is encrypted which is nice.
 Safety is more important to me than any of these features.
 It does have a nice tip-proof portable stand.